maiaheffernan/maiaheffernan.github.io/_posts/2026-04-12-Velocity-and-water-quality-each-mooring-each-lap.md

 A quick note on the velocities.
 I did some initial cleaning of the individual profiles by removing values that were outside one stadnard deviation from the mean velocity value for each ensemble.
 There was a lot of scatter in the bottom velocities that were most definitely from bed interference, so removing anamolously high values seemed like the logical thing to do.
 I started with removing points that were only two standard deviations away from the mean, but that made no change to the profiles so I then applied the stricter tolerance of one standard deviaiton after that.

+For the velocity plots below for the first lap, here are the tidal stages each measurement was taken at.
+Note that WWS, the bottom right corner panel, was measured first in the sampling track we took.

+- Wire walker south: Ebb
+- LoveJoy south: Ebb
+- Back bay south: Ebb
+- Back bay north: Slack (assuming slack occurs about 30 minutes before the high or low)
+- LoveJoy north: Low
+- Wire walker north: Slack, entering the flood

 <img width="1488" height="951" alt="lap1_EastWest_allmooringSubplots_LINKED" src="https://github.com/user-attachments/assets/4b1c1aff-0119-463a-97f8-9b6e065c733a" /><br>Fig 4.
 East/west velocities at each mooring location for the frist lap.
 Positive is east, negative is west.
 Profiles show the average of the 5 closest ADCP readings to each mooring location.
 Shading shows standard deviation.
 Time is in UTC.<br>